 The University Judicial Board shall consist of a chair appointed by the president, five faculty members (two of whom shall be from the Law School) appointed by the Executive Committee of the Academic Council, and two student members from each of the communities (except in the case of the undergraduate community where there should be four members) elected by each community’s judicial board.
 The chair of the board shall select five-person panels consisting of a chair and an equal number of students and faculty.
-Cases referred to the board shall be assigned to the panels in rotation, provided that a member of a panel may, at his/her request, be excused from sitting on a case by the chair of the board, who may appoint a substitute from among the other members of the board.
+Cases referred to the board shall be assigned to the panels in rotation, provided that a member of a panel may, at the member's request, be excused from sitting on a case by the chair of the board, who may appoint a substitute from among the other members of the board.
 Each panel shall be known as a “Hearing Committee of the University Judicial Board.”

 Terms of Members

 Faculty members shall normally serve for two-year terms, but are eligible for reappointment.
 The terms should be staggered in order to provide continuity.
 Two of the initial appointees shall be appointed for one-year terms.
 Student members shall serve for one-year terms, although they may be eligible for re-election.
 The board has the right to remove any member of the board for cause by a vote of a two-thirds majority of all members.
 The vacancy shall be filled promptly according to the original procedure.

 Conduct of the Hearing

 - The hearing will be conducted in private unless the accused requests an open hearing.
 If any objection is raised to conducting an open hearing in any particular case, the Hearing Committee of the University Judicial Board will decide the issue by majority vote.
 If the decision is made not to hold an open hearing, the accused shall be informed in writing of the reasons for the decision.

 - The university and the accused may be represented by an adviser of their choice.